pavel-2020/devextreme-documentation/api-reference/10 UI Widgets/dxSortable/1 Configuration/onAdd.md

 Information about the event that caused the function's execution.

 ##### field(e.component): {WidgetName}
-The widget that raised the event.
+The UI component that raised the event.

 ##### field(e.dropInsideItem): Boolean
 Indicates if the dragged item is dropped inside another item.